I've Always Played It Safe In Dating, Now I'm Living For The Plot

 Of course, there can be consequences, varying in severity, when choosing to take risks in life and dating.
 It should go without saying that not all risks are worth taking — and even spontaneous decisions should be approached with significant consideration for safety and irreversible consequences.
 However, it is the fear of the unknown that has held some women, like Steph, back from the wild experiences they crave.

-For Black women like Steph, who have been labeled as a “good girl” for the majority of their lives, creating a different narrative for their lives, careers, relationships, family, friendships, and faith has made things more exciting.
+For Black women like Steph, who have been labelled as a “good girl” for the majority of their lives, creating a different narrative for their life, career, relationships, family, friendships and faith has made things more exciting.
 Society has prescribed a blueprint for how we should structure our lives and ultimately our stories, regardless of how it makes us feel or if it’s what we truly want.
 The standard, ‘go to school, go to university, graduate, get a job, meet someone, get married, have kids, grow old and die together’ means that for some their story has already been written before they’ve even had a chance to live.
 While many people are happy to follow this neat path for their lives, what if you feel the call to follow a different, unconventional route?

 AdvertisementADVERTISEMENT